 Since he was youngster Mike Vanderkelen has been a regular visitor to Tasmania where many of his relatives live and work in primary production.
 He is a marketing and communications consultant and former business journalist who consults to clients in the information technology sector.
 For more information please visit Infotech Marketing & Communications.

-Article supplied to Think Tasmania by Mike Vanderkelen.
+Article content supplied to Think Tasmania by Mike Vanderkelen.
 For photos and more information refer: The Examiner newspaper library.

 - Interview 5 July 1990 by David Bannear Oral history published by the Tasmanian Communities Online Ouse Access Centre